Standard Model Theory for the FCC-ee Tera-Z stage: Numerical integration with the Cuba Library

-\end{quote} The actual distribution strategy is somewhat more involved and is described in Sect.~\ref{sect:cores} below.
+\end{quote} The actual distribution strategy is somewhat more involved and is described in Section E.\ref{sect:cores}.

 Speed-ups measured with Divonne by parallelizing \Code{DoSample} alone were generally unsatisfactory and significantly below those of the other integrators, \eg $\lesssim$ 1.5 on four cores.
-It turned out that the Partitioning Phase (see Sect.~\ref{sect:divonne}) was crucial for attaining reasonable speed-ups and needed special treatment.
+It turned out that the partitioning phase (see Section E.\ref{sect:divonne}) was crucial for attaining reasonable speed-ups and needed special treatment.
 Firstly, the original partitioning algorithm divided the regions recursively (and with a minimum recursion depth, too) and had to be `un-recursed', mainly by better bookkeeping of the subregions.
-Secondly, the Partitioning Phase was modified such that each core receives an entire region to subdivide, not just a list of points (as \Code{DoSample} does).
-In particular the minimum/maximum search, during which only one point at a time is sampled, is distributed much more efficiently this way.
-The other two phases were not so critical precisely because they sample more points per region.
+Secondly, the partitioning phase was modified, such that each core receives an entire region to subdivide, not just a list of points (as \Code{DoSample} does).
+In particular, the minimum--maximum search, during which only one point at a time is sampled, is distributed much more efficiently this way.
+The other two phases were not so critical, precisely because they sample more points per region.

-\subsubsection{Parallelization in Mathematica}
+\subsubsection{Parallelization in \textsc{Mathematica}}

-The parallelization procedure is rather different in Fortran/C/C++ and in Mathematica, and much of this has to do with the way the MathLink protocol works: As all MathLink programs, Cuba's run independently of Mathematica, so all parallelization must be done by Mathematica means.
-(A clever way, too, of preventing the user from acquiring more licenses than paid for.)
+The parallelization procedure is rather different in Fortran/C/{\tt C++} and in \textsc{Mathematica}; much of this has to do with the way in which the MathLink protocol works.
+Like all MathLink programs, \textsc{Cuba}'s run independently of \textsc{Mathematica}, so all parallelization must be done by \textsc{Mathematica} means.
+(This is a clever way, also, of preventing the user from acquiring more licences than paid for.)

-Sampling in Mathematica is handled through a function \Code{MapSample} which by default is identical to \Code{Map}, \ie the serial version.
-To parallelize sampling one merely needs to redefine \Code{MapSample = ParallelMap} (after loading Cuba).
-If the integrand depends on user-defined symbols or functions, their definitions must be distributed to the workers beforehand using \Code{DistributeDefinitions} and likewise required packages must be loaded with \Code{ParallelNeeds} instead of \Code{Needs}.
-This is standard procedure, however, and is explained in detail in the Mathematica manual.
+Sampling in \textsc{Mathematica} is handled through a function \Code{MapSample}, which, by default, is identical to \Code{Map}, that is, the serial version.
+To parallelize sampling, one merely needs to redefine \Code{MapSample} \Code{=} \Code{ParallelMap} (after loading \textsc{Cuba}).
+If the integrand depends on user-defined symbols or functions, their definitions must be distributed to the workers beforehand using \Code{DistributeDefinitions}; likewise, required packages must be loaded with \Code{ParallelNeeds} instead of \Code{Needs}.
+This is standard procedure, however, and is explained in detail in the \textsc{Mathematica} manual.

-\subsubsection{Parallelization in Fortran and C/C++}
+\subsubsection{Parallelization in Fortran and C/{\tt C++}}